Tsuyoshi Chitose: U.S. Military and spreading the style

-In 1946 American GI's and Japanese got into a brawl in the busy Shopping and Entertainment district of Kumamoto City.
-Dr. Chitose found himself squarely in the middle to this conflict, and after being struck by an unknown brawler he would defend himself wherein he would be up several of them.
-Two or Three days following this event Chitose was visited by U.S. Military Police.
-He was convinced that due to his actions in harming several U.S. servicemen he would be taken to jail, but after speaking to the M.P.'s about karate and the skills he used to defeat them he was instead asked to teach the servicemen.
+In 1946 American GIs and Japanese got into a brawl in the busy Shopping and Entertainment district of Kumamoto City.
+Dr. Chitose found himself squarely in the middle of this conflict, and after being struck by an unknown brawler he would defend himself wherein he would beat up several of them.
+Two or three days following this event Chitose was visited by U.S. Military Police.
+He was convinced that due to his actions in harming several U.S. servicemen he would be taken to jail, but after speaking to the M.P.s about karate and the skills he used to defeat them he was instead asked to teach the servicemen.
 In 1951 he was officially made a karate instructor for U.S. Military at Camp Wood in Kumamoto.
-At first Chitose wasn't too keen on teaching the Westerners but after a few started showing some promise and dedication he quickly warmed to them, becoming one of the earliest teachers of karate to Western people.
+At first Chitose was not too keen on teaching the Westerners but after a few started showing some promise and dedication he quickly warmed to them, becoming one of the earliest teachers of karate to Western people.
 Some notable students from his days teaching at Camp Wood include William Dometrich (first Caucasian student and founder of the United States Karatedo Federation), Henry Slomanski (1953 Karate Champion of Japan. former International Commissioner of Karate in the United States), Wallace Reumann (founder American Karate Federation), Robert Wightman, Warren Pochinski, Arby Edwards, and Roger Warren among several others.
-With the servicemen returning home as well as a few of his other senior students like Masami Tsuruoka (father of Karate in Canada) and Thomas Morita, the teachings of Chitose quickly began to spread in North America.
+With the servicemen returning home as well as a few of his other senior students such as Masami Tsuruoka (father of Karate in Canada) and Thomas Morita, the teachings of Chitose quickly began to spread in North America.
 Tsuruoka headed up things in Canada while initially Morita would lead Chito-Ryu in the U.S.A. before Chitose decided to hand the reins to Dometrich.

 In late fall 1961 Dr. Chitose would make his first of several trips outside of Japan.
 Tom Morita, James Miyaji, and Wilfred Ho were part of the group to sponsor this 4-5 month visit to Hawaii but disagreements among them caused the trip to be cut short by April 1962.
 Later that same year Chitose would visit Canada for the first time, visiting his student Tsuruoka's Hombu Dojo.
-While there Dometrich would come up from Kentucky to visit his sensei for the first time in nearly 8 years.
+While there Dometrich would come up from Kentucky to visit his sensei for the first time in nearly eight years.
 In 1967 for the Canadian Centennial it was decided that the government would sponsor the Canadian Karate Championship.
-Tsuruoka (then president of Karate Canada invited Dr. Chitose, along with Dometrich, Mamoru Yamamoto (All-Japan Karate Champion 1958-1960 and later founder of Yoshukai Karate) and some of his students including Mike Foster, to Canada, where they conducted demonstrations, a clinic, and presided over the Karate tournament.
+Tsuruoka (then president of Karate Canada) invited Dr. Chitose, along with Dometrich, Mamoru Yamamoto (All-Japan Karate Champion 1958-1960 and later founder of Yoshukai Karate) and some of his students including Mike Foster, to Canada, where they conducted demonstrations, a clinic, and presided over the Karate tournament.
 The event was held at the Japanese Canadian Cultural Centre's Nisei Karate Club.
-After this Chitose and Yamamoto toured the U.S.A. and Canada meeting and training many Chito-ryu students.
+After this Chitose and Yamamoto toured the US and Canada meeting and training many Chito-ryu students.